iterative/dvc.org/content/blogs/2022-12-15-exp-tracking-dvc-python.md

 - **Showing you where to go from here**.
 Share your experiments, add data or pipelines, and use DVC without ever leaving your notebook or Python IDE.

 - **Adding more DVCLive features**.
-Share realtime updates to [Iterative Studio], log data and model artifacts, and compare experiments in Python.
+Share realtime updates , log data and model artifacts, and compare experiments in Python.

 Try out the [repo] or [colab notebook] and let us know what you think in [Discord](https://discordapp.com/invite/dvwXA2N) or